Kunal926/mpv-parakeet-transcriber/README.md

 ### How it works

-1. FFmpeg extracts a stereo 44.1 kHz track from the current media.
+1. FFmpeg extracts a stereo track from the current media without changing its sample rate.
 2. A RoFormer model (configured via YAML + checkpoint) isolates the vocals.
-3. The vocals are resampled to 16 kHz mono and fed to Parakeet for transcription.
+3. FFmpeg converts the separated vocals to 16 kHz mono using `soxr` with precision 28 and feeds them to Parakeet.
 4. The resulting subtitles are written as an SRT file and loaded into MPV.

 Place model files under `weights/roformer/` following `weights/roformer/presets.yaml`.